TubaAdrienn/SZFM_2020_1_Softies/README.md

-# SZFM_2020_1_
+# SZFM_2020_1_Softies

-This repository contains a simple web portal displaying jokes created by using HTML, CSS and JavaScript.
-It will display different kind of jokes by using
+This repository contains a simple web portal displaying jokes.
+The portal is created by using HTML, CSS and JavaScript.
+It will display different kind of jokes depending on the users' chosen categories.
+The site keeps the users up-to-date with the most liked joke of the day and their jokes of preference.

 ## Team: Sofities  :mortar_board: